jamm-king/gameProgramming/README.md

 # How to run on Window

+On the project directory

-python -m venv venv
+1. python -m venv venv

-source ./venv/Scripts/activate
+2. source ./venv/Scripts/activate

-pip install -r requirements.txt
+3. pip install -r requirements.txt

-python app.py
+4. python app.py